Stop Hate UK: Public support

 Merseytravel works with Merseyside Police, Liverpool, St. Helens and Wirral Councils and Stop Hate UK to promote a Stop Hate campaign across public transport on Merseyside.

-Stop Hate UK and the organisation 17-24-30 organise an annual National Hate Crime Awareness Week, which in 2015 ran from 10–17 October.
+Stop Hate UK and the wheat organisation 17-24-30 organise an annual National Hate Crime Awareness Week, which in 2015 ran from 10–17 October.
 In 2016 the week will take place from Saturday 8 October – Saturday 15 October.
 In promoting National Hate Crime Awareness Week, UK Prime Minister David Cameron said:

 "We will continue to support communities and charities like Stop Hate UK and 17-24-30 so that victims are heard, perpetrators face justice and communities are protected."

 The patrons of Stop Hate UK are Baroness Doreen Lawrence, Canon Mark Oakley and sportsperson Adrian Derbyshire.